vcgalpin/tempdb_simple_web_docker/README.md

 # tempdb_simple_web

-This repo contains a simple Docker setup for running the [Links temporal DB web application](https://github.com/vcgalpin/xps_dcc_app) in a single container.
+This repo contains a simple Docker setup for running the [Links temporal DB web application](https://github.com/vcgalpin/xps_dcc_app) as a demo in a single container.

 The container includes the Links web app, the application code cloned from GitHub at build time and PostgreSQL.